 And this starts with having a clear vision of what you are looking for.
 We’ve created a helpful guide outlining the things you will need to consider when it comes to locating the ideal pub!

 Whether you’re buying a residential property or pub, location is always a major deciding factor.

 And this is a factor that is often at the forefront of peoples’ minds when it comes to finding the ideal pub!
-And whether you want to stay in the area that you are already familiar with or you want to move to somewhere that is completely new, it’s important that you carry out extensive research into the area in order to ensure that it is also compatible with your lifestyle.
+And whether you want to stay in an area that you are already familiar with or you want to move to somewhere that is completely new, you must carry out extensive research into the area to ensure that it is also compatible with your lifestyle.

 For example, if you have little ones you might want to check the standard of the schools in the area.
 But that’s not all… you should also check how long it will take to commute to the pub each day – ask yourself is the commute viable and will it cause you any problems?

 Your budget will have a huge impact on the location you can afford to buy in, as well as the style of the pub you can afford.
-So, it’s important that you establish your budget before you even start looking at Pubs for sale.
-After all, you don’t want to set your heart on particular establishment, only to be disappointed later down the line, right?
+So, you must establish your budget before you even start looking at pubs for sale.
+After all, you don’t want to set your heart on a particular establishment, only to be disappointed later down the line, right?
 It’s crucial that you manage your own expectations when it comes to fully understanding what type of pub you can get for your money.

 And don’t be tempted to buy a property you fall in love with if it is not within your budget, as you could easily run into difficulties along the line, and potentially lose everything!

 Market Research Is Key

 Once you have identified properties that meet your specification, it’s important that you carry out extensive market research.

 For example, is there a market for the type of establishment that you want to open?
 Is your potential audience likely to invest in your brand or services?
 Is your target audience present in the area you are investing in?